tonethar/IGME-330-Master/notes/HW-algorithmic-botany.md

     ```

-8. Now let's calculate the `x` and `y`.
+8. Now let's use these polar coordinates (angle and rotation) to calculate the `x` and `y`.
 To draw everything relative to the center of the window we will add half the width and height of the window to the `x` and `y`.
 Go ahead and add the following to `loop()`:

     ```js
     // now calculate the `x` and `y`